 When there are too many weeds in your herb garden, your herbs also will be in danger of not getting enough water, as they will be in competition with the other unwelcome plants.
 When there are too many weeds, the herbs will wilt and become brown and dry.

-Another good reason to keep the weeds out of your herb garden is that having an abundance of weeds can and will attract more bugs, which can be detrimental to your herbs.
+Another good reason to keep the weeds out of your herb garden is that having an abundance of weeds can and will attract more pests, which could be detrimental to your herbs.

 Most herbs don’t need too much fertilization, but a shot or two during the growing season will do them a world of good.
 A simple liquid fertilizer should be enough to keep them happy.

-Keeping your herbs well pruned not only will keep them looking their best but also will stop them from going to seed, keeping them producing much longer.
+Keeping your herbs well pruned not only will keep them looking their best but also will stop them from going to seed, and may keep them producing much longer.
 Pruning should be done at least once a month.

-If you enjoy herbal flowers or want them to reseed themselves in the garden, it is recommended that you keep a few of your chosen flowering herbs pruned while letting a couple of them go on to flower and eventually seed, guaranteeing that you will have enough herbs for daily use while allowing their natural reproduction cycle to occur for next year’s garden.
+If you enjoy herbal flowers or want them to reseed themselves in the garden, keep a few of your chosen flowering herbs pruned while letting a couple of them go on to flower.
+They will eventually seed, guaranteeing that you will have enough herbs for daily use while allowing their natural reproduction cycle to occur for next year’s garden.

 Every year or two your perennial herbs will need to be divided to keep them healthy.
 You can divide herbs by removing them from the soil and splitting the plant, vertically, down the middle of its root system and then replanting the two new plants back into the ground.

-If you find that after splitting, you have too many plants for your own garden, why not ask a neighbor if she’d like a few of your plants to start her own herb garden?
+If you find that after splitting you have too many plants for your own garden, why not ask a neighbors if they’d like a few of your plants to start their own herb gardens?

 Harvesting and/or Relocating herbs

-By following these rules of general care for your herb garden, your garden will flourish and in turn thank you by rewarding you with the best possible herbs for all of your daily needs today and tomorrow.
+By following these rules of general care for your herb garden, your garden will flourish and in turn thank you by rewarding you with the best possible herbs for all of your daily needs.